 Treatments may include snippets of dialogue and description, but the main focus is on synopsizing the story.

-3. Structure Your Outline
+3. Structure Your Screenplay's Outline

-In this step, you mine into the structure of the story.
-As Wilder said, the most important element a screenplay is, “STRUCTURE!
+In this (extremely important) step, you focus on the structure of the story.
+As Wilder said, in order to master screenwriting, you must master STRUCTURE!
 STRUCTURE!
-STRUCTURE!”
+STRUCTURE!

 Write as much or as little as you need to.

 4. Write a Flash Draft

 This is the fun part, your first real draft, and the same guidelines apply here as to your fiction writing: